Mikhail Gorbachev Pizza Hut commercial: Analysis

 Gorbachev has been described as a bystander to the drama occurring in the commercial.
 It has been described as a "beautiful film and weird advertisement" and as exploiting the shock value of having a former world leader appear.
 The ad also played on the fact that Gorbachev was far more popular outside Russia than inside it.

+As stated by Tom Derbyshire to Newshour, it was understood that Gorbachev was to be used as a controversial figure, one that would use the former Soviet leader's mixed reputation to spark debate, only then to be united by the American pizza, which to Tom, was a good thing.
+It is said that the commercial reflects the mood of Russian society at the time, and has been known to be used in teaching.
+It highlights the differing ideologies between generations, with economic frustrations being at the forefront, Gorbachev is seen as the representative figure, as seen in the commercial.

 The commercial suggested that capitalism was better than communism because it made Pizza Hut possible.
 In 2012, Nadia Kaneva and Elza Ibroscheva wrote that Gorbachev's appearance in the Pizza Hut ad—as well as his appearance in a 2007 Louis Vuitton print ad for which he was photographed by Annie Leibovitz—symbolized "the passing of communism and the triumph of the new, capitalist, and consumerist order" with Gorbachev's transformation "into a commercial spokesman for powerful Western brands" and the "co-optation of [his] iconic status for marketing purposes" serving as an ironic symbol of "his irrelevance as a political figure in the post-communist context."

 Further developments

-In October 1998, Pizza Hut left Moscow, but they returned in March 2000.

-Gorbachev has stated to The Guardian that he lost his savings due to the 1998 Russian financial crisis.
+Pizza Hut left Moscow in October 1998, but they returned in March 2000.
+Gorbachev told The Guardian that he lost his savings due to the 1998 Russian financial crisis.

-In 1997 Gorbachev told CNN that he did not plan to participate in advertisements again.
+In 1997, Gorbachev told CNN that he did not plan to participate in advertisements again.
 In 2000, however, Gorbachev was featured in an advertisement made in Vienna by Demner, Merlicek & Bergmann for the ÖBB, the Austrian federal railways.
 The slogan was "Perestroika in the ÖBB" and was filmed at the Wien Floridsdorf railway station.
 The ad was broadcast on ORF for the first time on May 10, 2000.
 In 2007, Gorbachev was featured in a photograph advertisement taken by Annie Leibovitz for Louis Vuitton in a car next to remaining parts of the Berlin Wall.
 Unlike the Pizza Hut commercial, this advertisement was shown in Russia.

-Pizza Hut suspended operations of their 50 Russian outlets in response to the 2022 Russian invasion of Ukraine.

-In the hours following Gorbachev's death, Pizza Hut became a trending topic on Twitter.
+Pizza Hut suspended operations of their 50 Russian outlets in response to the Russian invasion of Ukraine.
+In the hours following Gorbachev's death later the same year, Pizza Hut became a trending topic on Twitter.